Federal Reserve holds its benchmark rate steady at today's FOMC meeting

 Why is the Fed holding rates steady?

-Federal Reserve Chair Jerome Powell has signaled the Fed remains cautious about ushering in lower rates given the potential impact of the Trump administration's tariffs, which he has said he believes could cause inflation to reignite.
+Federal Reserve Chair Jerome Powell has signaled the Fed remains cautious about ushering in lower rates given the potential impact of the Trump administration's tariffs, which he has said he believes could hit economic growth and reignite inflation.

+Nancy Vanden Houten, lead U.S. economist at Oxford Economics, thinks the dissents by Bowman and Waller represent a minority opinion on the FOMC, with most of the rate-setting panel's voting members preferring to hold rates steady amid amid concern about inflation.

 U.S. inflation still remains above the Fed's goal of driving it down to a 2% annual rate, with the Consumer Price Index inching higher in June to reach 2.7% on an annualized basis.
 At the same time, the economy remains solid, with today's GDP report showing stronger than expected second-quarter growth of 3%, providing more ammunition to back up the Fed's argument for keeping rates steady, economists say.